jasonharmonica.com/Diminished Chromatic Harmonica

 Because of the symmetric nature of the diminished scale, there are only three fingering patterns to learn in order to play in all keys.
 For example: fingerings in the key of C are the same in Eb, Gb, and A. Db is the same as E, G, and Bb, and D is the same as F, Ab, and B.

-The Dimi Chromatic may seem confusing upon first try.
-The notes on the Dimi don't line up with the major scale, so simple tonal melodies are harder to find by trial and error than they are on the traditional chromatic harmonica.
-Traditional songs such as "Oh Susannah" are easy to pick out on the traditional chromatic, where it takes a little slide work to play on the Dimi.
+It may seem confusing upon first try because the notes on the Dimi don't line up with the major scale.
+This makes simple tonal melodies a bit harder to find by trial and error than they are on the traditional chromatic harmonica.
+For example, songs such as "Oh Susannah" are easy to pick out on the traditional chromatic, where it takes a little more slide work to play on the Dimi.
 The trade off is that, in general, more complex melodies become much easier on the Dimi.

-The Dimi has four enharmonic notes, which is another huge advantage when you become proficient, but it can be confusing to the beginner due to the number of alternate fingerings available.
+The Dimi has four enharmonic notes, which is an advantage when you become proficient, but it can be confusing to the beginner due to the number of alternate fingerings available.
 If learning the Dimi is approached in the same way any other instrument is learned, however, it is not difficult.
-For example, in a beginner trumpet book, you would learn the fingering of some basic notes.
-You would combine these into scales and basic melodies using those notes.
-Then you build from there.
-Eventually you get used to where the notes are, and at that point, it's easy to play by ear, read music, etc.
+See Guide to Playing 12 Major Scales on the Dimi to learn more about how to approach fingerings.

 Published Articles on the Dimi Chromatic